WebOrigami/docs/src/content/cli/intro4.md

 `;
 ```

-<span class="tutorialStep"></span> We can use ori to apply this template to data, potentially plucked out of a graph, to render that data as HTML:
+<span class="tutorialStep"></span> We can use ori to apply this template to data, potentially plucked out of a tree, to render that data as HTML:

 ```console
 $ ori template.js greetings.yaml/Alice